‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Gives The Bathtub Challenge A Glam Twist

 BATHTUB CHALLENGE ACCEPTED!
 I never actually got to wear this dress so I thought now is as good a time as any to get dolled up, put on a red lip, pour a glass of wine and take some pics babe!
 It felt so good to get all glammed up!
 Tagged by @thebirdspapaya I’m tagging @michaelamcgrady @haileesteinfeld @learningtobefearless @candicehuffine @g_russo1 @katiesturino P.s.
 I wanna see my shower babes doin this too!
 It was so much fun!
 I felt like a little kid again playing dress up! ???????? p.s. you don’t have to be tagged/have a tub to join in!
 Get glammed and lets see ya!!!
 Started by @hunterraee

-The dress has wide straps atop her shoulders, which land squarely between her collarbone and shoulder blades.
-The top is full-coverage, with a nude-colored material that has a delicate overlay of silver beading that enhances the garment, giving it shimmer and style that is perfect for a formal event.
-Or in Hunter’s case, sitting in her bathtub drinking red wine.
+The dress has wide straps, which land squarely between her collarbone and shoulder blades.
+The top is full-coverage, with a light taupe material that has a delicate overlay of silver beading that gives it shimmer and style perfect for a formal event.
+Or, in Hunter’s case, sitting in her bathtub drinking red wine.

-The model went for an Old Hollywood glamorous style in the snap.
+The model went for an Old Hollywood glamorous style in the snaps.
 She is wearing a full makeup application, including dramatic red lipstick.
-On her eyes are black sunglasses and her long blond hair is styled into a cute top knot for the pic.
+On her eyes are black sunglasses, and her long blond hair is styled into a cute topknot for the pic.

 View this post on Instagram